3ev/phingy/README.md

 ##Avaiable tasksets

 Phingy ships with a set of base tasks and some platform specific tasks that you can use in your project.
-Use `$ phing -l` to see what's available, but a brief overview is as follows:
+Use `$ bin/phing -l` to see what's available, but a brief overview is as follows:

 ###Core